NIH Academy

 2. Offers multi-tiered mentorship across schools/colleges/divisions;

-3. Enhances the competitiveness of NIH submissions among early career scholars, shortening the time between their first faculty appointment and receipt of their first major NIH research award; and,
+3. Enhances the competitiveness of NIH submissions among early career scholars, shortening the time between their initial independent research appointment and receipt of their first major NIH research award; and,

 4. Builds community and engagement among early career scholars, offering structure and accountability in the grant development process.